niksy/figura/README.md

 -   Since delegating `focus` and `blur` events is not natively possible, those events are mapped to `focusin` and `focusout` respectively
+-   If you don’t provide selector to which you want to delegate event, that event will be attached to root element (i.e., `el` property value).

 ```js
 {